-- o Updated Section 3.1.2, Reflectivity, to incorporate the latest information about evaluating solar glint and glare. - o Updated corresponding references to glare throughout the document. - o Clarified the relationship between solar energy and the FAA's Voluntary Airport Low Emissions (VALE) program in Section 5.3.2. - o Added information about the FAA's Airport Energy Efficiency Program to Section 5.3.3. - o Updated FAA Contact information on Appendix A (where appropriate). - 3.16 Key points18 from the latest FAA guidance produced in 2018 are presented in the following section.
+- o Updated Section 3.1.2, Reflectivity, to incorporate the latest information about evaluating solar glint and glare. - o Updated corresponding references to glare throughout the document. - o Clarified the relationship between solar energy and the FAA's Voluntary Airport Low Emissions (VALE) program in Section 5.3.2. - o Added information about the FAA's Airport Energy Efficiency Program to Section 5.3.3. - o Updated FAA Contact information on Appendix A (where appropriate). - 3.21 A final policy entitled 'Federal Aviation Administration Policy: Review of Solar Energy System Projects on Federally-Obligated Airports' was released in 2021, which superseded the all previous guidance. - 3.22 Key excerpts from the FAA guidance produced in 2018 are presented in the following section.